Marek Kotański: Activism

 In 1974 Kotański was employed in the Psychiatric Hospital in Garwolin, which had a section for drug addicts (even though during that period, for ideological reasons, drug addicts did not exist).
 Knowing that traditional methods were not effective, he started a therapy group.
 This sort of therapy group came to be known as "społeczność" (community).
 He also started the healing system for drug addicts known as "Monar".
+It was inspired by Synanon philosophy and practice.